jasmeetKaurSura/Happiness-arround-the-globe/README.md

 this is a tableau story that focuses on how happiness has evolved over the past six years.

 for video of the story: https://www.linkedin.com/feed/update/urn:li:ugcPost:7034968882733883392/

+Download Tableau Reader to open the file given in code